-As sheep are herd animals, they typically form bonds with fellow sheep if raised alongside other members of their species.
-As a result, a sheep living away from other sheep can be prone to depression.
-If you decide that it’s best to give the older sheep their own special indoor or outdoor space, make sure to house them with at least one other sheep with whom they are bonded.
+As sheep are flock animals, they typically form bonds with fellow sheep if raised alongside other members of their species.
+As a result, living away from other sheep can be distressing.
+If you decide that it’s best to separate an older sheep resident from their flock, try to house them with at least one other sheep with whom they are bonded.
 If, for some reason, this is not possible, consider other residents who may be a good fit.
 You can read more about safe cohabitation considerations for sheep here.

 Managing Arthritis In Older Sheep